shigedangao/lymui/docs/intro.md

 - OSX
 - Windows

-## Usage
+## Installation

-The library is small and is easily pluggable.
+The library is easily pluggable.
 The library when unziped contains the files below:

 - includes/*.c (.h files)
 - liblymui.a